Super Bowl Prop Bets 2022

 There are plenty of options for online Super Bowl prop betting, but some sites just have more to offer than others.
 Each of these online sportsbooks take Super Bowl props up a notch with some imaginative and exclusive props.

 To jump in with Super Bowl prop betting, you’ll need an account with a legal and regulated US betting site.
-If you already have an account, head right to our best Super Bowl props section below to compare what’s on offer.
+If you already have an account, head right to our best Super Bowl props compare what’s on offer.

 If you don’t have an account, you can follow this simple process to get started:

 - Click through on our exclusive links to create an account in your legal betting state.
 This will get you to the best available sign-up bonus for each sportsbook.

 - Register a new account with all of the required information.
 It’s all simple stuff like name, address, etc.

 - If the sign-up offer is a free bet, you can use it right away.
 For a deposit bonus match, you can deposit right away and get your account funded quickly.